 Graduate capabilities & intended learning outcomes

-01. Demonstrate an understanding of the models of neuropsychological recovery and adaptation
+01. Apply advanced knowledge of the models of neuropsychological recovery and adaption

-- Lecture presentations and reading; act as class discussant for lecture material
+- Lecture presentations and reading; discussing lecture/reading material in class

 Select to view your study options…

 Melbourne, 2019, Semester 2, Day

 One 3.0 hours seminar per week on weekdays during the day from week 31 to week 43 and delivered via face-to-face.

 |One 1500 word assignment critically reviewing the design of a neuropsychological intervention study using appropriate scales (e.g., PEDrO, RoBINT)

 |One individual 20 minute Oral Presentation (1000 words equivalent)